 If your child has been diagnosed with inactive TB, it means your child:

 Has live TB bacteria in the lungs, but the germs have been sealed off, much like a scab covers a wound.
-As a result, your child doesn’t have symptoms or feel sick.
+As a result, your child doesn’t have symptoms or feel sick and can't spread the germs to another person.
 The only way to know your child has inactive TB is with a TB test.

 Can’t spread the infection to others, but may develop active TB in the future.

-Will need medication to prevent the infection from spreading to others.
+Will need medicine to prevent the infection from spreading to others.

 If your child has been diagnosed with active TB, it means your child:

-Has symptoms of TB, such as a lasting cough, fatigue, fever, night sweats, and weight loss.
+Has symptoms of TB, such as a lasting cough, extreme tiredness (fatigue), fever, night sweats, or weight loss.
 Your child is likely to feel very sick.

 Can spread the infection to others.

-Must take medication to help cure the disease.
+Must take medicine to help cure the disease.

 TB bacteria are released into the air in tiny droplets when someone with the disease coughs, sneezes, or talks.
 The germs spread easily, especially in crowded spaces with poor airflow.
 Children who breathe the germs for weeks or months are likely to become infected.
 Children are at special risk of TB if they: